Uberspace/lab/source/guide_bitwarden.rst

 Backing up your vault manually
 ------------------------------

-You can create a backup of the database manually. ``cd`` to your project folder, create a folder to sotre the backup in and use the given sqlite3 backup command.
+You can create a backup of the database manually. ``cd`` to your project folder, create a folder to store the backup in and use the given sqlite3 backup command.
 This will ensure the database does not become corrupted if the backup happens during a database write.

 .. code-block:: console